istio/istio.io/content/en/docs/ambient/usage/add-workloads/index.md

 To add an applications or namespaces to the mesh in ambient mode, add the label `istio.io/dataplane-mode=ambient` to the corresponding resource.
 You can apply this label to a namespace or to an individual pod.

-The ambient data plane mode can be seamlessly enabled (or disabled) completely transparently as far as the application pods are concerned.
+Ambient mode can be seamlessly enabled (or disabled) completely transparently as far as the application pods are concerned.
 Unlike the {{< gloss >}}sidecar{{< /gloss >}} data plane mode, there is no need to restart applications to add them to the mesh, and they will not show as having an extra container deployed in their pod.

 ## Communicating between pods in different data plane modes